Food and Recipes

 By Alia Hoyt

 Eggs might just be nature's perfect food.
-If they're fresh that is.
-We'll tell you how to know.
+But they don't last forever.
+Do you know how to tell if eggs are bad?

 By Jeremy Glass